Asset correlation estimation for inhomogeneous exposure pools: Appendix

 \subsection{Inhomogeneous profile of asset correlations}

 We now assume a constant PD within an exposure pool but allow the asset correlation to have a distribution around its average $\rhoabar$.
-We take $K=1$ and $L=1000$ and proceed as before, but see a quite different picture: the asset correlation is not always reduced if $s(\rho^A)$ increases.
-Whether there is a reduction depends on $\rhoabar$ as well as $p$ and $s(\rho^A)$.
+We take $K=1$ and $L=1000$ and proceed as above, but see a quite different picture: the asset correlation is not always reduced if $s(\rhoa)$ increases.
+Whether there is a reduction depends on $\rhoabar$ as well as $p$ and $s(\rhoa)$.

-As the results presented below suggest, however, for parameter regimes very relevant in practice we can expect a reduction of the asset correlation.
+The results presented in figures \ref{figure_onion_07} - \ref{figure_onion_09} suggest, however, that for parameter regimes very relevant in practice we can expect a reduction of the asset correlation.
 This is in particular the case if $p>1\%$ and $\rhoabar<20\%$ but also for lower PDs as long as $\rhoabar$ is small.
-Only for very low PDs and fairly high $\rhoabar$ we expect an increase of the asset correlation, in particular if $s(\rho^A)$ is high as well.
-See also the figures \ref{figure_onion_10}, \ref{figure_onion_11} and \ref{figure_onion_12} in the appendix.
+Only for very low PDs and fairly high $\rhoabar$ we expect an increase of the asset correlation, in particular if $s(\rhoa)$ is high as well.

 \FloatBarrier